 What is "Slice of Life"?

-An annual conference at which medical and health science educators and developers gather from around the world to explore and share the uses of multimedia and information technology in medical education.
-The focus is on cutting edge developments, implementation of courseware, eLearning, web enhanced curricula, wireless mobile computing, graphic design, animation and digital video.
+Tfhis is the 19th annual conference at which medical and health science educators and developers gather from around the world to explore and share the uses of multimedia and information technology in education.
+The focus is on cutting edge developments, implementation and evaluation of courseware, eLearning, distance learning, web enhanced curricula, wireless mobile computing, graphic design, animation and digital video.
 Curricular integration, sharing and evaluation are central themes.
-Think of the many ways you can contribute and learn!
-The complete conference program will be posted in March.

 JOIN THE OFFICIAL SLICE OF LIFE EMAIL LIST!
 This list is moderated and sends only the most important announcements.
 You will not get spammed by joining the list, you will get all the important announcements.
 There is NO printed information about this meeting, only electronic information.

-SHOW AND TELL ELECTRONIC DEMONSTRATIONS and ELECTRONIC POSTERS: Meet the creators of innovative software solutions and courseware and sample their work or discuss it in depth.
+SHOW AND TELL ELECTRONIC DEMONSTRATIONS and ELECTRONIC POSTERS, PAPER POSTERS: Meet the creators of innovative software solutions and courseware and sample their work or discuss it in depth.
 There is a 3 hour block each afternoon where there is ample opportunity to sample, digest, share and brainstorm.

 BREAKOUT SESSIONS: These noon discussions with lunch permit continued discussion of controversial or breaking new topics.
 Morning speakers often continue to answer questions and debate issues.
-Topics of more technical interest can be focused on too.
+In other sessions, topics of more technical interest can be focused on.

 colleagues and free hospitality in the suite on top the Unviversity Park Marriott Hotel with snacks and drink are daily

 events.
 Plan to attend our traditional Welcome Dinner on Thursday

-evening as well as the Grand Extravaganza from noon until late Saturday
+evening ($15 fee) as well as the Grand Extravaganza from noon until late Saturday

 The group began as contributors and users of the "Slice of Life" videodisc!!
 (For more history and information see the Slice of Life videodisc web site.)
 We liked the name and kept it long after we stopped using videodiscs.
 Our logo is the modified Vesalius drawing from the cover of the seven editions of the videodisc.
-For more than sixteen years, developers of medical multimedia and interested new-comers have gathered together internationally at the Slice of Life Workshop to share ideas and:
+For more than eighteen years, developers of medical multimedia and interested new-comers have gathered together internationally at the Slice of Life Workshop to share ideas and:

 |Home | About Slice of Life | Housing | Invitation Letter | Join Mailing List | Location